AdobeDocs/commerce-admin.en/help/page-builder/guide-overview.md

 ---
 # [!DNL Page Builder] User Guide

 This guide is intended for administrators of Adobe Commerce and Magento Open Source.
 It provides detailed information about [!DNL Page Builder] features, including walkthroughs for building basic content components.
-It assumes a basic understanding of the core [!DNL [!DNL Commerce]] configuration, and functionality.
+It assumes a basic understanding of the core [!DNL Commerce] configuration, and functionality.

-[!DNL Page Builder] has two areas for administrators:
+[!DNL Page Builder] has two areas for store administrators:

-- The Admin: Use this area to access the configuration UI and reporting.
+- The Admin: Use this area to access the configuration UI and work with the Page Builder tools.
 - The command-line interface: Use this tool to execute installation and backend configuration tasks.

 This guide covers: